Boundary Calculus, Rigidity Islands, and Deformation Theory in Algebraic Phase Structures: Boundary Exact Sequences, Rigidity Islands, Classification, and Obstruction

 The global boundary quotient $\mathcal B(\mathcal P)$ is obtained by collapsing all boundary data of $\mathcal P$.
-Since the boundary data split as a disjoint union of the strata $\partial_i \mathcal P$, and each $\mathcal B_i(\mathcal P)$ captures precisely the contribution of the $i$th stratum, the universal property of the boundary quotient gives a canonical isomorphism
+Since the boundary data decompose into the strata $\partial_i \mathcal P$, and each $\mathcal B_i(\mathcal P)$ captures the contribution of the $i$th stratum, the universal property of the boundary quotient yields the induced stratified decomposition

 Each stratum $\partial_i \mathcal P$ is determined by the failure of a single APT axiom.
 There are only finitely many axioms, and therefore only finitely many possible failure types.
-In particular, the number $m$ of non empty strata is bounded above by the number of independent failure types, so $m \le 5$. \end{proof}
+In particular, the number $m$ of nonempty strata is bounded above by the number of independent failure types, so $m \le 5$. \end{proof}

 \begin{remark} The decomposition